GatorEducator/java-assignment-solution-100-01/README.md

-Whenever possible, individuals who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this assignment will receive free [GitHub stickers](https://octodex.github.com/) and extra credit towards their grade for it.
+Whenever possible, individuals who find, and use the appropriate GitHub issue tracker to correctly document, a mistake in any aspect of this assignment will receive free [GitHub stickers](https://octodex.github.com/) and extra credit towards their grade for the project.

 ## Receiving Assistance